-There is growing competition for the skilled workforce of the region, with an increasing number of skilled workers transferring into the mining sector.
+The recent competition for the skilled workforce of the region, with an increasing number of skilled workers transferring into the mining sector, is in flux as the resources sector moves from construction to production in a climate of lower commodity prices.
 Affordable housing in close proximity to jobs is increasingly an issue of concern for many communities in the region.